Hollywood Pacific Theatre

 Hollywood Pacific Theatre, also known as Warner Theatre, Warner Bros.
-Theatre, Warner Hollywood Theatre, Warner Cinerama, Warner Pacific, and Pacific 1-2-3, is a historic office, retail, and entertainment space located at 6433 Hollywood Boulevard in Hollywood, Los Angeles, California.
-It is best known for its movie theater, which was owned by Warner Bros. from 1928 to 1953, Stanley Warner Theatres (later RKO-Stanley Warner Theatres) from 1953 to 1968, and Pacific Theatres from 1968 to 1994.
+Theatre, Warner Hollywood, Warner Cinerama, Warner Pacific, and Pacific 1-2-3, is a historic office, retail, and entertainment space located at 6423-6445 Hollywood Boulevard and 1700-1718 Wilcox Avenue in Hollywood, Los Angeles, California.
+It is best known for its movie theater, which was owned by Warner Bros.
+Pictures from 1928 to 1953, Stanley Warner Theatres (later RKO-Stanley Warner Theatres) from 1953 to 1968, and Pacific Theatres from 1968 to 1994.